Interpolate Shape (3D Analyst)

 When using the Interpolate Vertices Only option, input features with vertices that fall outside the data area of the surface will be ignored and not output.
 Clip features prior to running Interpolate Shape to ensure the features are completely on the surface.

 The Z factor parameter only affects results for rasters and TINs, not terrain datasets.
-To apply a z factor to features made from a terrain dataset use the Adjust 3D Z geoprocessing tool.
+To apply a z factor to features made from a terrain dataset use the Adjust 3D Z tool.

 Syntax

-| Parameter | Explanation | Data Type |
+Parameter | Explanation | Data Type |

 in_surface |

-The input raster, TIN, or terrain surface to be used as a source of z-values. | TIN Layer; Raster Layer; Terrain Layer |
+The raster, TIN, or terrain surface used for interpolating z-values. | Raster Layer; Terrain Layer; TIN Layer |

 in_feature_class |

-The input 2D feature class. | Feature Layer |
+The input feature class. | Feature Layer |

 out_feature_class |